Vikash70-deve/Vikash-Deve/README.md

 # Vikash-Deve
-This is my first Git Repository
+This is my first Git Repository.
+Author-Vikash kumar